Understanding the Philippine 13A Visa: A Guide to Permanent Residency for Foreign Spouses

 • Who the is eligible for a 13a visa in the Philippines

-• How to apply for a 13a Filipino visa, including a list of 13a filipino visa requirements
+• How to apply for a 13a Filipino visa

-• Challenges and Considerations to a 13a Visa in the Philippines
+• Challenges and Considerations of a 13a Visa in the Philippines

 • FAQs on the 13a Visa in the Philippines